underscoreio/essential-slick/src/pages/modifying_data.md

 Rows can be inserted in batch.
 For simple situations this gives performance gains.
 However when additional information is required back (such as primary keys), there is not performance advantage.

+Slick supports plain SQL queries as well as the lif􏰄ted embedded style we've used.
+Plain queries don't compose as nicely as lifted, but enable you to execute essentially arbitrary SQL when you need to.

 The SQL statements executed and the result returned from the database can be monitored by configuring the logging system.